 Dr. Debra Sutton, Associate Pastor

-Dr. Debra Sutton brings wide experience to her role at CLS.
+Dr. Debra Sutton brings wide experience to her role at Loving Shepherd.
 She holds Master’s degrees from the University of Pennsylvania and Eastern Baptist Theological Seminary (now Palmer) and her Doctorate from Widener University.
 She is a Marriage and Family Therapist and serves several area colleges and universities as adjunct faculty.
 Ordained by the American Baptist Churches/USA, she has served its Board of Educational Ministries.
 She has held interim or staff pastorates at several Presbyterian Churches in the five county area.

 Kathryn West, Congregational Administrator and Volunteer Coordinator

 Kathryn West brings depth to both roles with a BA from the University of Pennsylvania and two Master’s degrees (an MA in feminist anthropology and an MSW) from the University of Iowa.
-Prior to serving CLS, Kathryn worked as a counselor with the Domestic Abuse Project of Delaware County and a program coordinator with the YWCA.
+Prior to serving Loving Shepherd, Kathryn worked as a counselor with the Domestic Abuse Project of Delaware County and a program coordinator with the YWCA.

 D. John Woodcock, Pastor

-John Woodcock has served CLS for over 40 years and served the community through involvement in The Religious Council of Greater West Chester, on committees such as the Multi-Cultural Task Force of the West Chester Area School District, and most recently on Chester County’s Allocations Committee for the federal Emergency Food and Shelter Program.
+John Woodcock has served Loving Shepherd for over 40 years and served the community through involvement in The Religious Council of Greater West Chester, on committees such as the Multi-Cultural Task Force of the West Chester Area School District, and most recently on Chester County’s Allocations Committee for the federal Emergency Food and Shelter Program.
 He was a co-founder of Bournelyf Special Camp.
 John holds graduate degrees from the Philadelphia Divinity School of the Protestant Episcopal Church and from Temple University, and was ordained by The Rt.
 Reverend Herbert Spaugh of the Moravian Church (Unitas Fratrum).

 - International Council of Community Churches